WebAssembly/binaryen/README.md

 which allows them to be inlined, dead code eliminated, and so forth, potentially improving speed and size.

+`wasm-merge` operates on normal wasm files.
+It differs from `wasm-ld` in that respect, as `wasm-ld` operates on wasm *object* files. `wasm-merge` can help in multi-toolchain situations where at least one of the toolchains does not use wasm object files.

 For example, imagine we have these two wasm files:

 ```wat